Short S.8 Calcutta: Accidents and incidents

 The City of Rome (registration G-AADN) made a forced landing in high winds and poor weather in the Ligurian Sea off La Spezia, Italy, during a scheduled passenger flight from Naples International Airport in Naples, Italy, to Genoa Cristoforo Colombo Airport outside Genoa, Italy, on 26 October 1929.
 It sank during efforts to tow it to shore, killing all seven people on board.

 The City of Khartoum (G-AASJ) suffered a catastrophic failure of all three engines shortly before the end of its flight between Crete and Alexandria, Egypt, just after nightfall on 31 December 1935.
 The pilot was the only survivor; nine passengers and three crew were killed either by the impact with water or by drowning when the aircraft was overwhelmed by heavy waves.
 An inquiry by the British Air Ministry found that the carburettors had been altered in a way which increased fuel consumption, resulting in the aircraft running out of fuel.

+The City of Alexandria (G-EBVG) was destroyed in a storm while moored at Mirabella, Crete, during a night stop on 28 December 1936.

+The remaining two airliners, City of Athens (G-EBVH) AND City of Salonika (G-AATZ) became obsolete and were withdrawn in 1937.